Power words can make you more more persuasive and help you close more sales.

 "You may be considering the effort you need to switch to our product.
 May I suggest that you just STOP……………..
 NOW consider the many advantages our product will easily bring to your production process and all the positive effects that will have on your bottom line."

-Once you incorporate these words into your sales language and use them for a month you'll be amazed at how much better your sales calls go.
+Once you incorporate these words that sell into your sales language and use them for a month you'll be amazed at how much better your sales calls go.

 You may have been wondering where this issue was heading.